DavidTorresOcana/ros_sim_template/README.md

   - Simulink model  wich generate the code with

 ### Code generation within Matlab/Simulink
-This step can be done withn in Linux environment or Widnows, where ever you have  Matlab.
+This step can be done within Linux environment or Widnows, where ever you have Matlab installed.

 * Open the model "dbx_control.slx"
 * Build the model with Ctrl+b.
 This will generate the appropiate code.
 See model configuration for further details